 - Put a checkmark on the side of the paper where the error is.

-- Circle or underlining the error.
+- Circle or underline the error.

 - On electronic grading, you can highlight the error.

 When I finish grading, I circle the rubric for the errors the student made which helps me and the student keep track of what they need to learn.
 Then the student is responsible for going back, correcting the error, and learning the grammar principle.
 If you have a tutoring service at your school, this can be a helpful way for students to use that service.
-If you give personal help in office hours, this can help you to quickly scan the paper for errors to talk about.
+If you give personal help during office hours, this can help you to quickly scan the paper for errors to talk about.
 However, I always ask students to try to correct errors on their own first before coming to me.

 4. Rubric Code Method